-To live this Word of life, like Paul, let us look at the example of Jesus, who came to bring us his special peace.
-For it '... is not only the absence of war, of quarrels, of divisions and traumas. ... it is fullness of life and joy, it is complete salvation, it is freedom, it is fraternity among all peoples. ...
+To live this Word of life, like Paul, let us look at the example of Jesus, who came to bring us a peace all his own.
+(Jn 14:27)

+This peace, as Chiara Lubich wrote, '... is not only the absence of war, of quarrels, of divisions and traumas. ... it is fullness of life and joy, it is complete salvation, it is freedom, it is fraternity in love among all peoples. ...
 And how did Jesus give us his peace?
 He paid for it himself. ...
-He stood in the midst of his adversaries, he took upon himself hatred and separation and he broke down the walls that divided people. ...Peace-building demands a strong love from us, a love that is able to reach even those who do not reciprocate, a love that is able to forgive, a love that does not see people as enemies and the capacity to love their country as our own...It even asks us to have new hearts and eyes to love and see everyone as candidates for universal fraternity. ...
-"Evil arises in the human heart," wrote Igino Giordani, and "to remove the danger of war it is necessary to eliminate the spirit of aggression, exploitation and selfishness from which war comes: it is necessary to rebuild a conscience .""
+He stood in the midst of his adversaries, he took upon himself hatred and separation and he broke down the walls that divided people. ...
+Peace-building demands a strong love from us, a love that is able to reach even those who do not love us in return, a love that is able to forgive, a love that does not see people as enemies and then, the capacity to love their country as our own...
+It even asks us to have new hearts and eyes to love and see everyone as a candidate for universal fraternity. ...
+"Evil arises in the human heart," wrote Igino Giordani, and "to remove the danger of war it is necessary to eliminate the spirit of aggression, exploitation and selfishness from which war comes: it is necessary to rebuild a conscience."